ShmuelRonen/video-retalking-GUI-GFPGAN/README.md

 2. Open the compressed add ons folder with 7zip.

-3. Inside it you will find 3 components: the GFPGAN-engine folder and two files app.py and app.bat.
+3. Inside it you will find 4 components: the GFPGAN-engine folder the checkpoints folder and two files app.py and app.bat.

 4. Copy the GFPGAN-engine folder to the root folder C:\ as it is.

 5. Copy the two files app.py and app.bat to the video-retalking folder.

+6. copy the checkpoints folder also into the video-retalking folder.

-6. Double click on the app.bat file will launch the GUI through GRADIO.
+7. Double click on the app.bat file will launch the GUI through GRADIO.

 _____________